Post-Baccalaureate Certificate Program in Ancient Mediterranean Languages

 125 Carolina Hall, CB 3225

 Chapel Hill, NC 27599-3225

 The University of North Carolina at Chapel Hill is committed to equality of educational opportunity.
 The University does not discriminate in offering access to its educational programs and activities on the basis of age, color, creed, disability, gender, gender expression, gender identity, genetic information, national origin, race, religion, sex, sexual orientation, or veteran status.
-The Equal Opportunity and Compliance Office (100 E. Franklin Street, Unit 110, CB #9160, Chapel Hill, NC 27599-9160 or 919-966-3576) has been designated to hand inquiries regarding the University’s non-discrimination policies.
+The Equal Opportunity and Compliance Office (214 W. Cameron Ave., CB #9160, Chapel Hill, NC 27599 or 919-966-3576) has been designated to handle inquiries regarding the University’s non-discrimination policies.

 See further the following policies and resources: